kaputnikGo/PilferShush_Scanner/README.md

  TODO:
  - rebuild scanner to allow different methods of scanning
  - build for API 26, 8.x, 'O' and up features
+ - fork Scanner part to separate app (no background scans, no jammer, make proper)

 # 2018 Kaputnik Go